Karol Danielak

-Karol Danielak (born 29 September 1991) is a Polish professional footballer who plays as a winger or attacking midfielder for Wieczysta Kraków.
+Karol Danielak (born 29 September 1991) is a Polish professional footballer who plays as a winger or attacking midfielder for II liga club KKS 1925 Kalisz.

 Career

 Arka Gdynia

-In February 2019, Danielak was demoted to the reserve team of Arka Gdynia and was told to find a new club.
+In February 2019, Danielak was demoted to the reserve team of Arka Gdynia and told to find a new club.

 Podbeskidzie

-On 12 June 2019 Podbeskidzie Bielsko-Biała confirmed, that Danielak had joined the club on a two-year contract.
+On 12 June 2019, Podbeskidzie Bielsko-Biała confirmed that Danielak had joined the club on a two-year contract.
 He left the club at the end of his contract.

 Widzew Łódź

 On 2 July 2021, Danielak signed a two-year contract with Widzew Łódź.
 Having been put on the transfer list in late November 2022, on 9 December that year he mutually agreed to leave the club.

 Wieczysta Kraków

 On 20 December 2022, Danielak joined fourth division side Wieczysta Kraków on a deal until June 2025.
+He was released at the conclusion of the 2024–25 season.

+KKS 1925 Kalisz

+On 10 July 2025, Danielak signed a two-year deal with II liga club KKS 1925 Kalisz.